-The Ramsey-Freer Herbarium (LYN, as designated by Index Herbariorum) is housed in the A. Boyd Claytor III Education and Research Center at Lynchburg College’s Claytor Nature Study Center.
+The Ramsey-Freer Herbarium (LYN, as designated by Index Herbariorum) is housed in the A. Boyd Claytor III Education and Research Center at University of Lynchburg’s Claytor Nature Study Center.

 The Herbarium’s collection of dried, pressed plants are mounted on special paper, and cataloged by families.
 The specimens are housed in special metal cabinets and kept insect free.